markohautala/portfolio-project-2/README.md

 ## Things to add in the futute to the webpage
 - A counter in the quiz-module that counts how many "correct answers" a user gets during the quiz - like a score and then return this value to the user so that it displys on the screen or quiz-module itself.
 - More questions - but for now it could be considered enough with the existing 15 questions that are built in the quiz-module for the purpose of this project.
+- A "reset quiz"-button so that the user can reset the results in the quiz app.

 <hr>

 ## Bug Details

-Here are the details of the resolved bugs:

-Describe the bug and the steps to reproduce it.
-Explain how the bug was resolved, including any code changes or fixes.
-Discuss the impact of this bug on users and the importance of the fix.

 #### Bug 1
 - When I enlarged the quiz-section and the Harry Potter logo, it all pushed the content on top of the footer.
 This was not desired and I first tried to apply "padding-top: 60px;" in the footer to give it some space.
 This did not solve the issue since it created space for the footer, but it was not transparent like it sohuld be.
 But then I added "margin-top: 60px;" instead and this fixed the issue.

+   It was important to fix this to ensure that the UX is good and that the content and elements are separate and visible.

 #### Bug 2
 - Another problem was a UX/design problem and that was when I added the background colors for the buttons to green and red, it was disturbing to have a hover background color to white since it removed the red/green color.
 This resulted in the fact that if you answered correctly, the button did not turn green if you had your mouse/pointer on it.
 I removed the hover effect and I settled with a border-color instead on the hover.